 At the exact moment that Magic let the world know about his HIV diagnosis in the fall of 1991, I arrived at a college intramural football game.
-Ironically, I pulled into the parking lot while listening to (OK, blasting) REM’s Shinny Happy People, Despite being in my own world, I sensed a problem as students huddled around their cars instead of practicing on the fields.
-As I approached my teammates, I quickly realized the significance of the announcement.
-Back then, we thought that HIV could be used interchangeably with AIDS.
-In turn, AIDS could be used interchangeably with a death sentence.
+Ironically, I pulled into the parking lot while listening to (OK, blasting) REM’s Shinny Happy People.
+Despite being in my own world, I sensed a problem as students huddled around their cars instead of practicing on the fields.
+As I approached my teammates, I quickly realized the gravity of the moment.
+Back then, we viewed HIV as being synonymous with AIDS.
+We also thought that HIV/AIDS automatically served as a death sentence.

-Immediately, we learned that HIV/AIDS did not discriminate and could be contracted by anyone having unprotected sex.
-In the long-term we learned that someone with HIV could live a normal life.
-By winning the 1992 NBA All-Star Game MVP, Magic showed he could play professional basketball at a high level.
-At the same time, he become an ambassador for his sport by serving as a key member of the 1992 Dream Team.
+We learned in an instant that HIV did not discriminate and could be contracted by anyone having unprotected sex.
+In the long-term, we learned that someone with HIV could live an extended normal life.
+By winning the 1992 NBA All-Star Game MVP, Magic showed he still could play basketball at a high level.
+At the same time, he became an international ambassador for his sport by serving as a key member of the 1992 Dream Team.